What is cable railing?

 - Some cities do not allow horizontal railing options such as cable railing.

-- Cable railing breaks into the “modern railing” category and is not the cheapest option when compared to more traditional wood or iron balusters.
+- Cable railing is classified within the “modern railing” category.
+This category is a tier higher in initial cost when compared to more traditional wood or iron balusters.

 What types of cable railing systems are there?